Serpentwithfeet: Career

 After leaving the University of the Arts, Wise spent time in Paris and in Philadelphia's neo-soul scene.
 However, his voice was seen as closer in tone to opera than to his peers in neo-soul.
 Wise then moved to New York, where he released his first single "Curiosity of Other Men" in 2014.

 The song led to Wise's eventual signing with Tri Angle in 2015 and the release of Wise's debut EP, Blisters, in 2016.
 The EP featured production from the Haxan Cloak, who has worked with artists including Björk and the Body.
 Blisters debuted to extremely positive reviews from critics.

 Wise began work on his debut studio album Soil in 2017 with producers including Clams Casino, Katie Gately, and Adele collaborator Paul Epworth.
 The album was released on June 8, 2018, to positive reviews from critics.
+AllMusic observed that serpentwithfeet brought avant-garde elements into his usual mix of R&B, gospel and classical sounds to create a sense of aching sadness.

 In 2017, Wise went on tour with the band Grizzly Bear as their opener.
 On the Brockhampton album Iridescence (2018), Serpentwithfeet features on the song "Tonya", which was first performed live on The Tonight Show Starring Jimmy Fallon.
 He appeared on a remix of Björk's "Blissing Me" (2017), and performed in concert with Björk on her 2019 Cornucopia tour.
 In 2019, he also served as the opening act in selected dates of Rosalía's El Mal Querer Tour.

 On June 26, 2019, he released a song "Receipts", which featured Ty Dolla Sign.
 In 2020, Wise was featured in a track titled "Start" in Ellie Goulding's fourth studio album Brightest Blue, and collaborated with Ty Dolla Sign again by singing background vocals and writing on Ty Dolla Sign's song "Ego Death", a collaborative track with Kanye West, FKA Twigs, and Skrillex, and additionally appeared on an interlude on Ty Dolla Sign's 2020 album, Featuring Ty Dolla Sign.

 On March 30, 2020, Wise released the single "A Comma" in collaboration with Adult Swim.
 He also announced his upcoming EP Apparition, via Secretly Canadian.
 Apparition was released on April 29, 2020.
 Made up of three songs, it includes the single "A Comma", "This Hill", and "Psychic".

 On January 8, 2021, he was featured in Virgil Abloh's single titled "Delicate Limbs".

 In January 2021, Serpentwithfeet announced his second studio album Deacon, and release the lead single "Fellowship", co-produced with Sampha and Lil Silva.
 The album released on March 26.

 In August 2022, Serpentwithfeet released "On Air", a collaboration with Moby, released on the Always Centered at Night label.
 On September 30, 2022, he was featured on "Fungal City", one of the songs on Björk's album Fossora, marking their second collaboration.